 - Setup the Mac’s wifi to host a wireless network

 - Connect all your devices to the wireless network hosted by your Mac

-Set up the VPN
+Step 1: set up the VPN

 - Configuration: Default

 - Server Address: [server address of your choice]

 - Account Name: [username]